ANNA HOUSTON: Cello, Mandolin, Vocals

 In 1998 Felip left Mallorca and moved to Sligo where he started working as manager of traditional band Dervish.
 Since 2004 he has delivered a series of concerts based on his project Els Ritmes de la Mar (The Rhythms of the Sea), with a group of international musicians based in Sligo and in Mallorca.

-Apart from NoCrows, Felip keeps playing in a number of jazz and Latin ensembles and performs regularly among others with Mike Nielsen, Ray Coen, JazzTam, The Vendetta Orchestra and Rumbatism.
+Apart from NoCrows, Felip performs in a number of jazz and latin ensembles and performs regularly among others with Mike Nielsen, Ray Coen, JazzTam, The Vendetta Orchestra and Rumbatism.
 He has recorded as session musician with Yvonne Cunningham, The Vendetta Orchestra and the Mallorcan based jazz group Katau.

-Born in Dublin in 1961, Eddie grew up in Sligo and is steeped in its music scene.
+Eddie grew up in Sligo and is steeped in its music scene.
 A self-taught musician with a career spanning 30 years as bassist, producer, composer and recording artist, Eddie has toured internationally and/or recorded with many of Ireland’s top artists.
 In the rock and pop world Eddie has worked with The Pale, Juliet Turner, Buck Taylor, Those Nervous Animals, Brian Kennedy, Auto da Fé, Katell Keineg, Nine Wassies from Bainne; in folk/world territory with Stockton’s Wing, Maura O’ Connell, Dolores Keane, Kieran Goss, John Faulkner, Frances Black, Gary O’ Briain, Colm O’Donnell, Seamie O’ Dowd, Speranza, Dervish and Café Orchestra.
 Eddie has also collaborated on projects with Enya, Bill Whelan, Donal Lunny and co-produced many recordings in a wide range of genres over the years.
+In 2013 Eddie appeared as a member of Dublin Gospel Choir with Ennio Morricone and his Orchestra a their Dublin concerts, and also received his first commission, co-writing The Barinthus Suite with David Lyttle, which premiered at Sligo Jazz Festival 2013.

-Eddie has played an important part in the development of the Irish jazz scene in recent years, being administrator of Sligo Jazz Project’s annual summer school and festival, in the process performing with Irish artists such as Andreas Varady, David Lyttle, Michael Buckley, Richie Buckley, Justin Carroll, Sean Hession, Michael Nielsen, Louis Stewart and international jazz artists such as Sandro Gibellini (Italy), Cleveland Watkiss, John Goldsby, Michael Manring and Paul Clarvis.
-Eddie has been teaching bass and music theory in Sligo since 1999 and is a co-founder/director of Sligo Contemporary Music School.
-He regularly performs as bassist with NoCrows, The Odd Couple, Mike Nielsen’s Latin Jam (featuring Felip Carbonell), Sinead Conway’s Swing and Soul Revue and the musical theatre show “An Evening with Sgt Pepper”.
+Eddie has played an important part in the development of the Irish jazz scene in recent years, as artistic director of Sligo Jazz Project’s annual summer school and festival.
+Throughout the years Eddie has performed with Irish jazz artists such as Andreas Varady, David Lyttle, Michael Buckley, Richie Buckley, Justin Carroll, Sean Hession, Michael Nielsen, Louis Stewart and international jazz artists such as Kenny Werner (USA), Jean Toussaint (UK), Sandro Gibellini (Italy), Cleveland Watkiss (UK), John Goldsby (USA), Michael Manring and Paul Clarvis.
+Eddie has been teaching bass and music theory in Sligo since 1999 and was co-founder of Sligo Contemporary Music School/Sligo School of Rock and Sligo Jazz project.
+He currently performs as bassist with NoCrows & Anything Goes for whom he has written original music and has also co-written the musical theatre show “Shut Up and Listen – A Brief History of Popular Music” with his band Anything Goes.

 Born in Khabarovsk, Russia, Oleg Ponomarev is a violinist, bassist, pianist, guitarist, composer, arranger, producer, singer, teacher, biker and co-founder of the “DOGGYBAG PRODUCTIONS”.